 Parents take note.
 There are more helpful websites focused on your needs.
 The Today Show has a parenting post, Huffington Post and The Washington Post among many others.
-We are pleased to see the attention by media companies and the help they can provide for parents and sometimes they really provide excellent insights.
+We are pleased to see the attention by media companies and the help they can provide for parents as well as the excellent insights they provide.
 College Parents of America is here to help curate the best tips, insights and humor to help your student and family succeed.

 We like to think of it as College 101 – but really we do more to support parents then just share articles.
 We are here to monitor the topics and themes of greatest interest to college students and their families and to help make sure that the investment your family is making in a higher education generates a great return for the life and career choice of your child.